mars-college/bb-aaa/README.md

 The first design is to instantiate and train on an ongoing basis a [federated VAE using PySyft](https://github.com/OpenMined/PySyft).

-# Setting up Raspberry Pi for PySyft
+# Setting up Raspberry Pi for PySyft and PyGrid

 Boot up Pi.
 To find your device, search for devices connected to network with `arp -a` and any Pis mac address starts with `b8:27:eb`.
 Make note of yours and ssh into the Pi `ssh pi@<your_rpi_ip>`.